 SmartFolio portfolios are managed by a team of 5 Portfolio Managers and 8 Credited Financial Analysts with over 300 years of collective experience.
 They focus on ETFs that provide exposure to different geographies and industries and consider trends in market performance and macroeconomic data to position each portfolio.
 Before they include a new ETF, it goes through rigorous reviews to see if it and its impact on the overall portfolio will match the portfolio’s objectives.
 They use algorithms to weigh the risk, return, and cost of the overall portfolio, with the goal of achieving the greatest return for the intended level of risk.
 These experts verify every position to ensure they are philosophically consistent with the portfolio’s investment objectives.
 The team then monitors each portfolio on a daily basis.

 How It Works

-If you want a super quick and easy way to get a piece of your paycheque from your chequing/savings account, to a diversified investment portfolio – then look no further than SmartFolio.
-Here’s the basic steps to opening up a SmartFolio account, and enjoying the benefits of hands-off, low-fee investing.
+If you want a super quick and easy way to get a piece of your paycheque from your chequing/savings account to a diversified investment portfolio – then look no further than SmartFolio.
+Here are the basic steps to opening up a SmartFolio account, and enjoying the benefits of hands-off, low-fee investing.